jaimetur/PhotoMigrator/help/03-automatic-migration.md

 Behavior on cloud targets:
 - PhotoMigrator prefers the clean keeper name without a numeric suffix and with spaces instead of underscores.
-- Even when the target does not already contain a similar album, new destination albums are created directly with that preferred clean keeper name (for example `Huelva_1` becomes `Huelva`, and `New_Album 1` becomes `New Album`).
+- Even when the target does not already contain a similar album, new destination albums are created directly with that preferred clean keeper name (for example `Album_1` becomes `Album`, and `New_Album 1` becomes `New Album`).
 - If needed, it creates that preferred keeper and merges the assets from the redundant variants into it.
 - `Immich`, `Synology`, and `NextCloud` then remove the redundant albums after the consolidation is confirmed by the target.
 - `Google Photos` also consolidates into the preferred keeper, but the redundant albums remain because the public Library API does not support deleting albums.

+Practical scenarios:
+- No flags: if the source album is `Album_1` and the target only has `Album`, PhotoMigrator still creates `Album_1`.
+- Only `--prefer-canonical-album-names`: if the source album is `Album_1` and the target has no matching exact `Album_1`, PhotoMigrator normalizes the destination to `Album`.
+If `Album` already exists exactly, it reuses that `Album`.
+- Only `--consolidate-similar-albums`: if the target already contains `Album`, `Album_1`, and `Album (2)`, PhotoMigrator consolidates that family into the preferred keeper `Album`.
+If the target contains none of them, a source `Album_1` is kept as `Album_1`.
+- Both flags together: new albums are normalized to the preferred keeper form and any existing similar family is also consolidated into that same keeper.

 Finally, you can apply filters to filter assets to pull from `<SOURCE>` client.
 The available filters are:
    - **by Type:**